yeskender/fast-xml-parser-yeskender/README.md

 # [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser)
-Validate XML, Parse XML to JS/JSON and vice versa, or parse XML to Nimn rapidly without C/C++ based libraries and no callback
+Validate XML, Parse XML to JS/JSON and vice versa, or parse XML to Nimn rapidly without C/C++ based libraries and no callback (test)

 > This project welcomes **contributors**.
 If you have a feature you'd like to see implemented or a bug you'd liked fixed, the best and fastest way to make that happen is to implement it and submit a PR.
 Basic knowledge of JS is sufficient.
 Feel free to ask for any guidance.